 Asking those questions will help you create the best content for your audience which will improve their experience with your brand.
 As a result, you’ll see increased engagement, brand loyalty, conversions, and revenue.
 In other words, effective keyword research improves your digital marketing efforts as well as your business performance.

 In the next section, I’ll reveal eight keyword research tips to move the needle on your organic search traffic!

-Although there are many excellent tools for doing keyword research that make your strategy swift and scalable, they’re only as good as the strategy itself.
-And that strategy comes from you: from your audience insights, competitive research, online marketing integration, brand priorities and creativity.
+So, there are many excellent tools for doing keyword research that make your strategy swift and scalable.
+But, they’re only as good as your strategy, including your audience insights, competitive research, online marketing integration, brand priorities and creativity.

 Here are some basic keyword research principles to guide your strategy.